Board of Directors

 Mike Noël is a former Chief Financial Officer and Senior Vice President of Edison International and Southern California Edison Company, corporations where he spent more than 30 years in various executive and financial-management positions.
 Among his accomplishments was leading a team that issued the world’s first corporate ‘Shogun’ bonds (dollar-denominated bonds sold in Japan), as well as creating the nation’s first minority-owned and female-owned investment manager pool of funds for Edison’s employee pension fund.
 Also, he was a founder of The Academy of Business Leadership, a non-profit organization of business leaders teaching business, finance and investments to disadvantaged teenagers, for which Mr. Noël was awarded its "Outstanding Leadership" award.

 After retiring from the Edison companies, Mr. Noël established Noël Consulting Co., advising companies and public utilities’ commissions on corporate finance.
-He also has served on ten boards of directors, including four currently: The SCAN Foundation, SCAN Health Plan Board Developer and the Center for Life Change.
+He also has served on ten boards of directors, including currently for The SCAN Foundation, SCAN Health Plan and the Center for Life Change.
 He is a member of the National Association of Corporate Directors and a named "Audit Committee Financial Expert" under the Sarbanes-Oxley Act.
 Mr. Noël earned his MBA from the University of Southern California after graduating with a Bachelors degree from California State University at Long Beach.

 Mr. Seaver was, until recently, a senior partner at Latham & Watkins, an international law firm.
 His practice concentrated on counseling public companies in mergers and acquisitions, financings and governance issues.
 He was the primary outside counsel to several New York Stock Exchange and Nasdaq Global Stock Markets.
 Mr. Seaver and his wife helped found the Westerly School of Long Beach, the first independent, non-sectarian K-8 school in Long Beach, California; he was a board member for nine years and head of the finance committee for five years; his wife was the founding board President serving in that position for seven years.
 Mr Seaver also served for on the board of directors for 14 years, eight years as the chairman, of Opera Pacific, then the twelfth largest opera company in the United States.